 This is the term used for a person who sweats excessively all over their body.
 This too is not as common as primary hyperhidrosis and is often a symptom of another medical problem such as infection, an overactive thyroid gland, side effect to a certain drug or anxiety.
 Having a blood test via your General Practitioner can help diagnose this type of hyperhidrosis.

-Excessive sweating affecting the underarms can be successfully treated with Botox injections at Face Clinic London, the treatment costs £380 and is performed by a doctor.
-To make an appointment you can book online, call 08456044992 or email us at email@example.com.
+Excessive sweating affecting the underarms can be successfully treated with Botox injections at Face Clinic London, the treatment costs around £380 and is performed by a doctor.
+Our prices can be found on this page.